nikethaanand/Letter-Automator/README.md

-# Letter and Email Generator
+# Letter and Email Automator

 Automate the process of sending emails and letters with in an insurance company based on a given template provided by the user.